AiiiiDannn/cogs106-simulate-recover/README.md

 - Bias is nearly zero, confirming that the model is consistent.
 - MSE is extremely low, showing excellent parameter recovery.
 - With large $N$, estimates converge to true values, proving the reliability of the EZ model when sample sizes are sufficient.

+**Please Note**: Due to the stochastic nature of the simulation, results may vary slightly each time the experiment is run.
+The values reported above correspond to one specific execution.

 ---